hyung8789/FlashMem_Simulator_2.0/README.md

 <h3><strong>< Build Option ></strong></h3><br>

-- Used __int64(long long) data type for exception-handling from user input.
-Therefore, the solution platform is built for x64 at build time.
 - Modify this predefined macro as you want (Refer to "Build_Options.h")
 - Exception Handling for set SPARE_BLOCK_RATIO and VICTIM_BLOCK_QUEUE_RATIO to values in different ratio : not-implemented (Refer to "Build_Options.h")